hawkinx/kchecky/README.md

 Currently being used for testing ArgoCD running on an AWS EKS cluster; does what I want it to.

 Todo:
-- Check namespace management; hardcoded to `webapps` in the manifest file, but ArgoCD has a setting for namespace also
 - Security etc; haven't looked at that yet

 Useful command :